 Fill out the form to watch this Supervisor Safety Tip video.

-My name is Jill chief safety officer with Vivid Learning Systems.
+My name is Jill chief safety officer with HSI.
 I'm a former OSHA inspector here to help you identify and correct workplace safety hazards.

 Here we have a set of stairs that are used in a workplace to gain access to a work area for employees.
 Stairs like this are a great way to eliminate needing to use ladders in a work environment, it's a safer way for employees to access where they need to go.